jdestefani/StatisticalFoundationsML_INFOF422_1819/README.md

-# INFOF422 - Statistical Foundations of Machine Learning
+# INFOF422 - Statistical Foundations of Machine Learning - Academic year 2018-2019

 This page contains the material for the hands-on classes of ULB [INFO-F-422](https://uv.ulb.ac.be/course/view.php?id=76801).

+**N.B** This repository is outdated.
+For the most recent version of the materials (Academic year 2020-2021) have a look [here](https://github.com/jdestefani/StatisticalFoundationsML_INFOF422).

 ## Getting ready with R notebooks